ietf-scitt/draft-birkholz-cose-cometre-ccf-profile/draft-birkholz-cose-receipts-ccf-profile.md

 This document requests IANA to add the following new value to the 'COSE Verifiable Data Structures' registry:

 * Name: CCF_LEDGER_SHA256
-* Value: TBD_1 (requested assignment 2)
+* Value: 2 (requested assignment)
-* Description: Historical transaction ledgers produced by Trusted Execution Environments, such as the CCF ledger
+* Description: Append-only logs that are integrity-protected by a Merkle Tree and signatures produced via Trusted Execution Environments containing a mix of public and confidential information, as specified by the Confidential Consortium Framework.
 * Reference: This document

 --- back

-# Attic

-Not ready to throw these texts into the trash bin yet.